-7.5.1.3 The requirements apply to the use of Computer based systems which provide control, alarm, monitoring, safety or internal communication functions which are subject to requirements of the Class Society classification requirements.
+7.5.1.3 Computer based systems which provide control, alarm, monitoring, safety or internal communication functions are subject to requirements of the Class Society.

 7.5.1.4 A global top to bottom approach should be undertaken regarding software and the integration in a system, spanning the software lifecycle.
 The validation and verification approach for the software should be accomplished according to software development standards as per IACS UR E22, recognised IEC/ISO or an equivalent standards recognized by the Class Society.